microsoftgraph/microsoft-graph-docs/api-reference/v1.0/resources/intune-device-mgt-conceptual.md

 # Device management in Microsoft Intune

+> [!NOTE]
-> **Note:** Using the Microsoft Graph APIs to configure Intune controls and policies still requires that the Intune service is [correctly licensed](https://www.microsoft.com/en-us/cloud-platform/microsoft-intune-pricing) by the customer.
+> Using the Microsoft Graph APIs to configure Intune controls and policies still requires that the Intune service is [correctly licensed](https://www.microsoft.com/en-us/cloud-platform/microsoft-intune-pricing) by the customer.

 - [Action state](intune-devices-actionstate.md)
 - [Apple push notification certificate](intune-devices-applepushnotificationcertificate.md)